numoh/BankAPI-Assignment/README.md

 # FakerAPI Implementation

 ## Introduction
-This repository contains a basic implementation of a FakerAPI, designed to simulate transactions, balances, and account information.
+This repository contains a basic implementation of a FakerAPI for bank, designed to get transactions and accounts information.
 The project integrates Auth0 for authentication and authorization, ensuring secure access to the API endpoints.

 ## Table of Contents
 - [Prerequisites](#prerequisites)